Published 15 Aug 2023

-Cupping and crowning can happen when there is excess moisture beneath the boards or there is a very dry environment above it.
-Cupping occurs when board edges are higher than the center, while crowning is its opposite.
+- Cupping and Crowning: These can happen when there is excess moisture beneath the boards or there is a very dry environment above it.
+Cupping occurs when board edges are higher than the center, while crowning is the opposite.

-Often discovered in laminate floorings, peaking appears when the flooring planks push each other and cause the joints to to be lifted.
+- Peaking: Often discovered in laminate floorings, peaking appears when the flooring planks push each other and cause the joints to be lifted.
 It is often a result of expansion pressure in the floor because of the lack of space to do so.

-Sinking or sagging floors, a prevalent issue in older buildings, are often attributed to age.
-Moisture and water can weaken structural foundations over time and cause the floors to subside or sink into its footprint.
+- Sinking/Sagging Floors: Usually a prevalent issue in older buildings, sinking and sagging floors are often attributed to age.
+Moisture and water can weaken structural foundations over time and cause the floors to subside or sink into their footprint.

-Squeaky floors are common findings in older properties.
+- Squeaky Floors: These are common findings in older properties.
 It is often caused by unbarred sub-floor structures.
 They need to be addressed immediately as they can indicate an underlying serious issue.

-With iAuditor by SafetyCulture, flooring inspectors can use digital floor inspection checklists to simplify the entire documentation process – from inspection to reporting.
-With the iAuditor mobile property inspection app, flooring inspectors can:
+With SafetyCulture, flooring inspectors can use digital floor inspection checklists to simplify the entire documentation process – from inspection to reporting.
+With the SafetyCulture mobile property inspection app, flooring inspectors can:

 - implement a smoother flooring inspection process with the use of digital flooring inspection checklists;